swiftlang/swift-evolution/proposals/0195-dynamic-member-lookup.md

 a potentially immutable base type.
 Alternative implementation approaches were explored, and are discussed in the "[Alternatives Considered](#declare-an-explicit-subscript-requirement)" section below.
-It is important to note that despite the inability for the Swift langauge to check the requirements of the protocol itself, the implementation of this does so directly, so this is just an implementation concern.
+It is important to note that despite the inability for the Swift language to check the requirements of the protocol itself, the implementation of this does so directly, so this is just an implementation concern.

 In the discussion cycle, there was significant concern about abuse of this feature, particularly if someone retroactively conforms a type to `DynamicMemberLookupProtocol`.
-Further, it is easy to argue that dynamic behavior is a core part of the contract of a type's behavior, not something that should be changable retroactively.
+Further, it is easy to argue that dynamic behavior is a core part of the contract of a type's behavior, not something that should be changeable retroactively.
 For this reason, the compiler only permits conformance of this protocol on the original type definition, not extensions.
 If for some reason there becomes a reason to relax this requirement, we can evaluate that as a future swift-evolution proposal based on its own merits.
 See the